Youth-Hackers-Club/Learn2Code/README.md

 ## Coding standards
 Please use the following code standards
 *   Use tabs not spaces
-*   Write HTML instead of echoing it
+*   Write HTML instead of echoing it unless otherwise